marcgg/marcgg.github.com/_books/win-friends.md

 score: 17
 ---

 This must be one of the worse title for a book I've ever seen.
-Actually, only based on this terrible title, I avoided this book and considered it to be a cheesy self help book at best, a pile of manipulative ideas at worse.
+Actually, only based on this terrible title, I avoided this book and considered it to be a cheesy self help book at best, a pile of ideas to manipulate people at worse.

 However, after so many people recommended it to me I ended reading it... and I have to say that it was enlightening.
-The ideas in the book are mostly comon sense focused on a strong sense of empathy, but they are presented so clearly that the author makes you really think about the different interactions you can have during a day.
+It's true that a lot of the ideas presented are mostly comon sense focused on a strong sense of empathy, but they are presented so clearly that the author makes you really think about the different interactions you can have during a day.